wdi-sg/gitbook-2018/02-js/js-intro/js-control-flow/06-iterating-over-arrays.md

   // Print the final element at the end of the list without a comma. console.log(a[a.length - 1]);
-}
 ```

-## One-Way Gates
+### One-Way Gates

-Write a function called `max` that accepts an array of integers and returns the
+Write code that uses an array of integers and outputs the
 largest value in the array.

 This problem requires us to create varaibles to store extra information outside